 (Note rear of camera is forward for wide angle use and slight tilt on rear standard)

 The 12cm one was bought specifically for use with my "new" Ikeda Anba wooden camera for Littoral work at Broke Inlet and for karri forest images.
 (See the blog post about the Ikeda Anba camera for more information).

 Linhof Super Technika V camera with 90mm Schneider Angulon lens

 Early versions of these lenses illuminate a far wider circle than can acutally be used, as the corners turn to photographic porridge.
 See the following scan of the 10x8" neg with the 12cm Angulon.
 I use 10x8" to try lenses for 5x4" as this usually gives the whole circle of coverage and a very good indication of what a lens will do and what happens with too much rise or fall.
-However, being a photo-grub at times I like this effect and may make a wide angle 10x8" camera to use this effect/defect
+However, being a photo-grub I like this effect and may make a wide angle 10x8" camera to use this effect/defect

 Test of Schneider 12cm Angulon lens at f18 on 10x8" film

 (Excuse the mid Winter garden)